ludocode/onramp/core/cci/2-full/README.md

 Similarly, `NODE_SEQUENCE` is used for any sequence of statements or expressions.
 This includes a compound statement (i.e. a block), a comma operator expression, an expression statement (a GNU extension), and for some internal purposes.
 A compound statement always has type `void`, whereas a comma expression and an expression statement will have the type of their last child node.
 These are also all compiled identically.

+Implicit casts are frequently inserted by the parser, especially around arithmetic operators and statement expression.
+Type promotions, usual arithmetic conversions and so forth are performed by the parser and the casts are reflected in the parse tree.
+Whenever an expression's value is ignored, for example in an ordinary assignment expression, an implicit cast to void is inserted.
+These are necessary to make code generation work properly; see the Code Generation section below.

 ## Labels and Cases